akhiln28/cp/README.md

-# cp
+# CP
-contains list of all the contests that I am wrote or practiced
+Contains list of all the contests that I am wrote or practiced

 Contains codes for the following contests
 1. Atcoder